abhishek1235/archetypes/README.md

 ## Planned tasks / open issues
 1. See is there anythiung we need to do to enable JMX on local Jetty and Tomcat instances by default
 2. Refactor PTC Camel route to get address as input parameter
-3. Make sure all sample Camel routes are working fine
+3. Make sure all sample Camel routes are working fine (SOAP one is not)
 4. Refactor out sample Camel routes in Mosaic references and then pull them from there
-5. Add better initial test configuration
+5. Add better initial test configuration: rest-assured for integration ???
-6. Add documentation generation configuration
+6. Add ready to use Maven documentation generation configuration to all modules - fix module cross linking and add Backbase styling
-7. Fix jetty shutdown issue
+7. Fix jetty shutdown issue (Java 7 / Jetty ... )
-8. Fix ES proejct archetype to properly run integration tests
-9. LESS autocompile vith Mosaic Tools grunt script
+8. LESS autocompile vith Mosaic Tools grunt script which to be delivered by ES as part of Mosaic tools
-10. Default static bundle template per ES strategy to be included in all portal archetypes
+9. Default static bundle template per ES strategy to be included in all portal archetypes which to be delivered by ES as part of Mosaic tools
-11. Include Mosaic reference bundle in all portal archetypes
+10. Include Mosaic reference bundle in all portal archetypes
+11. Make sure we use ES portal import page with YAPI link on all portal archetypes
+12. Make sure we use latest YAPI as part of default settings according to YAPI best practice
+13. Example of keystore with imported SSL to be configured in ES CXP project archetype
+14. Forms archetype: runtime, ui ...
+15. Add forms module to ES CXP project archetype